 Gonzaga Law School sponsors an annual writing competition on the topic of legal ethics.
 All eligible Gonzaga Law students with an interest in legal ethics are invited and encouraged to participate.

-The competition for the Clarke Family Prize in Legal Ethics and Professionalism (“the Competition”) is open to all currently enrolled Gonzaga University School of Law students in good standing who have completed 30 or more credits at the time the Competition problem is due; and (b) are in good standing from the date the Competition problem is posted through the time of the reception described in Section 7 of the contest rules.
+The competition for the Clarke Family Prize in Legal Ethics and Professionalism (“the Competition”) is open to all Gonzaga University School of Law students who: (a) have completed 30 or more credits at the time the Competition problem is due; and (b) are in good standing from the date the Competition problem is posted through the time of the reception described in Section 7 of the contest rules.

 The Competition Papers will be reviewed anonymously by a committee established by Gonzaga Law School (the “Competition Committee”), which will select the first and second prize winning papers.

 The first place winner will receive a prize of $5,000.

 The second place winner will receive a prize of $1,000.

 The winners will be announced in the spring, and will be invited to participate in a discussion of the Competition problem at a spring reception.
 In addition to honoring the Competition winners and discussing the Competition problem, the reception may include discussion of other legal ethics issues of interest to Gonzaga alumni, students and area practitioners.